-An SEC examination can be intimidating, which makes preparation vital for firms to be ready for when examiners come knocking.
+An SEC examination can be intimidating, which makes preparation vital for firms when examiners come knocking.

-The SEC doesn’t publish its exam priorities until the end of the first quarter, but speakers at PEI’s 20th CFOs & COOs Forum said they expect valuations, conflicts of interest and compliance with the new Marketing Rule to be top areas of focus for private fund examiners in 2023.
+The SEC doesn’t publish its exam priorities until the end of the first quarter, but speakers at the 20th annual Private Funds CFO New York Forum said they expect valuations, conflicts of interest and compliance with the new Marketing Rule to be top areas of focus for private fund examiners in 2023.

 Knowing potential focus areas will help firms prepare, but there are other steps they can take to help them during their next SEC exam.